yuanqing/vdx/README.md

 ## Quick start

-A variety of common video operations are supported:
+A variety of common video processing operations are supported:

 ```sh
 $ vdx '*.mov' --crop 360,640    # Crop to width 360, height 640